Ragtime Dance - the One Step

 The dawn of the 20th Century brought a new, modern dance to match the wild new rhythms of Ragtime.
 It had none of the complicated footwork of a Victorian ballroom.
 It was the One-Step and it was so called because it was just walking.
 Modern dancing as it was then called, gave dancers a freedom to strut, wiggle, cuddle, and carry on in an uninhibited, undignified and often deliberately silly manner that would have been unthinkable a few years earlier.
 The dance of the Ragtime era was unapologetically fun.

-When the One-Step arrived on the scene it made dancing accessible to busy modern people who didn't have time for dancing schools, and provided a platform for all sorts of faddish variations like the "animal dances" ("Grizzly Bear", "Fox Trot", "Turkey Trot", "Camel Walk" etc.).
+When the One-Step arrived on the scene around 1911, (displacing the Two Step as the go-to dance) it made dancing even more accessible to busy modern people who didn't have time for dancing schools, and provided a platform for all sorts of faddish variations like the "animal dances" ("Grizzly Bear", "Fox Trot", "Turkey Trot", "Camel Walk" etc.).
 Most new fads were just a One-Step with a special routine or step thrown in at intervals, or a modified hold (a bear hug or arms out to suggest an aeroplane etc.).
 Other than being in 4/4 time (fast, slow or somewhere in between) no special music was required, and one couple could be doing the Grizzly Bear, while another was doing the Camel Walk and another was just doing a simple One-Step without variations.
 All would share a dance floor and dance to the same music as everyone walked or slid or hopped forward, backward, or in a circle, and assumed a variety of postures - and each would be as wild or as silly or as dignified as their own tastes dictated.

 The famous dancers Vernon & Irene Castle came down on the side of dignified: as seen from their list of common practices of which they disapproved.
-You can, of course, view it as a "to do" list.
-They also propagated their take on the One-Step with the dignified but energetic "Castle Walk".
+You can, if you come down on the other end of the dignified spectrum, view it as a "to do" list.
+The Castles also propagated their take on the One-Step with the dignified but energetic "Castle Walk".

-Between 1914 and 1920, the name "One Step" gradually fell out of fashion, with the term "Fox Trot" morphing from a specific step to being a blanket term for all dances in 4/4.
+Between 1914 and 1920, the name "One Step" gradually fell out of fashion, with the term "Fox Trot" morphing from a specific step to being a blanket term for all dances in 4/4 - displacing the name "One Step" though not the actual dance.

 The dance was remarkably unstructured.
 Dancers were inventing new variations on the floor, and a free and easy attitude prevailed.
 Without the limitations imposed by a specific step, almost any figure was possible; and if you thought a particular step would be nice for a change, there was nothing to stop you from throwing it in (Toddle, Turkey Trot, Slow Drag etc.) - and the films of the time show that nearly every possible variation and interpretation was present, simultaneously on the same floor.
 Everyone did their own dance, heedless of what the others in the room were doing.